TitanDevX/EasyFTP/README.md

 2. Double click the jar to open with java. if doesn't open, follow steps from article [here](https://windowsreport.com/jar-file-windows/).
 3. The Main GUI will show up:

-The first AI menu, here you need to specify the ftp connection details and server directory scope, cache are saved, you only need to type details one time!
+The first UI menu, here you need to specify the ftp connection details and server directory scope, cache are saved, you only need to type details one time, they will be cached!